m-dennisgocong/codepen-challenges/README.md

     3. The 2000s - Google 2000 Homepage <a href="https://codepen.io/dennisgocong/full/OJEEjZM"> View Here! </a>

     4. The 2010s - Google 2010 Homepage <a href="https://codepen.io/dennisgocong/full/zYaJqVX"> View Here! </a>

+- December 2020 ( Weather Effects ) - The challenges is all about Weather.

+    I used ChatGPT to complete each challenges.
+ChatGPT is a chatbot launched by OpenAI in November 30.

+    1. Snow - Weather Effect<a href="https://codepen.io/dennisgocong/full/zYabvYw"> View Here! </a>
+    2. Rain - Weather Effect<a href="https://codepen.io/dennisgocong/pen/qBKzBMX"> View Here! </a>
+    3. Wind - Weather Effect<a href="https://codepen.io/dennisgocong/pen/XWBbVZL"> View Here! </a>
+    4. Sunshine - Weather Effect<a href="https://codepen.io/dennisgocong/pen/poZgjLE"> View Here! </a>